AnnaKotl/AnnaKotl/README.md

 - 🎓 Certified Full Stack Developer (GoIT, 2023)
 - 💻 Experienced in **frontend + backend development**: HTML, CSS, JavaScript, React, Redux, Node.js, MongoDB
 - 📱 Learning iOS development: **Swift, SwiftUI, Xcode**
-- 🎨 Certificate in **Design Basics**
+- 🎨 Certificate in **Design Basics** (Creative Practice, 2022)
-- 🎓 Master of Pharmaceutical Sciences with 8 years of experience, **3 years in a managerial position** in the pharmaceutical field
+- 🎓 Master of Pharmaceutical Sciences with 8 years of experience, **4 years in a managerial position** in the pharmaceutical field
 - 🌱 Always eager to grow, learn, and take on new challenges

 ---